open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": true,
   "properties": {
     "file_format": {
-      "description": "The file format version.
-The yaml format is documented at https://github.com/open-telemetry/opentelemetry-configuration/tree/main/schema", "type": "string"
+      "description": "The file format version.\n The yaml format is documented at\n https://github.com/open-telemetry/opentelemetry-configuration/tree/main/schema", "type": "string"
     },
     "disabled": {
-      "description": "Configure if the SDK is disabled or not.
-If omitted or null, false is used.", "type": [
+      "description": "Configure if the SDK is disabled or not.\n If omitted or null, false is used.", "type": [
         "boolean",
         "null"
       ]
     },
     "log_level": {
-      "description": "Configure the log level of the internal logger used by the SDK.
-If omitted, info is used.", "type": [
+      "description": "Configure the log level of the internal logger used by the SDK.\n If omitted, info is used.", "type": [
         "string",
         "null"